roobscoob/among-us-protocol/README.md

 To show only reliable packets (recommended as movement, pings, and acks can add a bunch of noise): udp.port in { 22023 22123 22223 22323 22423 22523 22623 22723 22823 22923 } and data[0] == 01
 ```

+If you would like to discuss the Among Us protocol or client modding with me or others interested in such topics, you are welcome to join the [NodePolus Discord server](https://discord.gg/Jpg4sWqeYH).
+[NodePolus](https://github.com/nodepolus) is a (soon-to-be open-source) Among Us custom server implementation written in TypeScript that is under active development, and it is the server powering the soon-to-be released [Polus.gg](https://polus.gg) Among Us server.

 #### Table of Contents